Five Budgeting Tips During Unemployment

 Instead of letting your finances spiral out of control, you need to find ways to deal with your reduced budget.
 Use these five tips to cope with budgeting during unemployment.

 - Cut Back on Non-Essential Expenses

-The first step to dealing with a tighter budget is to cut back on non-essential purchases.
-With various lockdown measures throughout the UK, it should be easy to avoid dining out too much.
+The first step to dealing with a tighter budget is to cut back on non-essential purchases, such as dining out too much.
 Other expenses to consider scaling back include video streaming services, subscriptions, and non-essential health and beauty products.

 Determine how you are spending your money by subtracting your total bills and expenses from your total income.
 Focus on meeting your essential needs, which should include rent or home loan repayments, utilities, phone, food, and transportation.

 You may also save money by changing the way that you purchase essential groceries and household items.
 For example, instead of ordering takeout, prepare your meals at home.
 Consider gathering vouchers and coupons before going to the supermarket and sign up for any available savings programs.
 If unfortunately if it’s near Christmas you can still celebrate but you will have to plan Chrismas on a budget

 Many creditors are currently offering flexible payment options to help people cope with the financial difficulties of the coronavirus.
 You may be able to negotiate lower payments or temporarily delay payments.
 Some creditors may also forgive late fees for missed payments.
 However, you need to contact each creditor to explore your options.

 Try to prioritise your debt based on its importance to your overall well-being.
 For example, you need to continue paying home loans and car loans to keep your home and vehicle but you may be able to delay medical bills.